Revised & Effective February 13th, 2023

 ARTICLE IX – NOMINATIONS AND ELECTIONS

-A Nominating Committee consisting of three members.
+The Board of Directors shall appoint the Nominating and Election Committee that shall consist of three members of which at least one is from the Board of Directors and one is from the general membership.
 The committee will be announced to the membership at the July meeting.
-The committee will nominate, based on agreement to serve and in accordance with these Bylaws (Article V), a President, 1st Vice President, 2nd Vice President, Recording Secretary, Corresponding Secretary, Treasurer and two Trustees to serve a two-year term.
+The committee will nominate, based on agreement to serve and in accordance with these Bylaws (Article V), a President, 1st Vice President, 2nd Vice President, Recording Secretary, Corresponding Secretary, Treasurer, and two Trustees to serve a two-year term.
+The Immediate Past President position may be filled as a one-year Trustee position if there is no Immediate Past President.

 Section 2: Presenting the Slate